assafom/hackathon-nervosnetwork/step-12/README.md

 const web3 = new Web3(provider);
 ```

-At this point I know I wasn't finished, but I thought that the front end should at least be running now so let's check it.
+At this point I knew I wasn't finished, but I thought that the front end should at least be running now so let's check it.
+Well, it didn't work :)

-After getting an error when trying to run, I realised I should build the client using:
+I realised I should build the client using:
 ```
 npm run-script build
 ```